sanskritiagr/Swasth/README.md

 ## Usage

+1. Open the application.
+Either run [here](https://swasth.streamlit.app/) directly or follow the commands in [Installation](#installation)
-1. Choose your symptoms.
+2. Choose your symptoms.
-2. Click the "Submit" button to generate predictions for the disease and recommended specialist.
+3. Click the "Submit" button to generate predictions for the disease and recommended specialist.
-3. Then login(if you are an existing user) using a patient-id(values from 1-1000) and password:123.
+4. Then login(if you are an existing user) using a patient-id(values from 1-1000) and password:123.
 If you are a new user simply choose New User.
-4. Now, you can see all the doctors available.
+5. Now, you can see all the doctors available.

 ## Data
 The data used are: